abdelaziz-mahdy/pytorch_lite/README.md

 # pytorch_lite

-- flutter package to help run pytorch lite models classification and yolov5
+- flutter package to help run pytorch lite models classification and yolov5 and yolov8
-- ios support (can be added following this https://github.com/pytorch/ios-demo-app) PR will be appreciated

 # example for Classification